go-jira/jira/README.md

 import "gopkg.in/Netflix-Skunkworks/go-jira.v0"
 ```

-* **Configs per command**.
+###### **Configs per command**
 Instead of requiring a exectuable template to get configs for a given command now you can create a config to be applied to a command.
 So if you want to use `template: table` by default for yor `jira list` you can now do:
 ```
 $ cat $HOME/.jira.d/list.yml
 template: table